TaygaHoshi/tt-project/Classes/Witch.md

 10| 6| 4| 2

-## Magician Branches
+## Witch Branches
 #TODO

+## Witchcraft Expert
+As a Witch, you are able to cast both simple and complex witchcraft spells.

 ## Elemental Affinity
 Choose an element.
 Spells you cast and abilities you use with that element are considered to have a bonus +1 ARC.

-## Witchcraft Expert
-As a Magician, you are able to cast both simple and complex witchcraft spells.

 ## Spell Modifiers
 Choose two modifiers each at levels 2 and 6.